antoniodesenvolvedor/STF_WebScrapper/README.md

 # STF_WebScrapper
 Scrapper made as a project to get my MBA in Software Arquitecture, the scrapper gets allowed information from the STF (supreme court of Brazil)

+#Disclaimer
+The robots.txt accessed in 09/02/2021 just disallow two endpoints

+/processos <br>
+/textos

+#Function
+The scrapper searches for jurisprudence terms in the url http://portal.stf.jus.br/ and save those terms in a CSV file

+The structure to control each batch of data to be searched is in a relation database (SQL Server)